ianhellstrom/zoose/README.md

 # How to use?
 Execute `./zoose.sh`, which launches a Jupyter notebooks session.
 By default it launches Zoose Base.
-If you want Neo4j or Quantum, just use `./zoose.sh neo4j` or `./zoose.sh quantum` instead.
+If you want Neo4j, Geo, or Quantum, just use `./zoose.sh neo4j`, `./zoose.sh geo`, or `./zoose.sh quantum` instead.

 Please use the link from the command line to access it, as it requires a token.